serverless/blog/posts/2017-12-04-serverless-aurora-future-of-data.md

   - AlexDeBrie
 ---

 AWS had their annual re:Invent conference last week (missed it?
 [Check out our full recap](https://serverless.com/blog/ultimate-list-serverless-announcements-reinvent/)).
-This is always an exciting time as AWS announces a slew of new products and indicates the areas they're thinking about for the near future.

-AWS Lambda started the Serverless movement when it was released at re:Invent back at 2014.
-But the Lambda releases were incremental improvements this year -- [higher memory limits](https://serverless.com/blog/ultimate-list-serverless-announcements-reinvent/#3gb-memory), [concurrency controls](https://serverless.com/blog/ultimate-list-serverless-announcements-reinvent/#concurrency-controls), and of course, [Golang support (coming soon!)](https://serverless.com/blog/ultimate-list-serverless-announcements-reinvent/#golang-support).
-There was nothing game-changing in the functions-as-a-service (FaaS) world itself.
+AWS Lambda started the Serverless movement by releasing Lambda at re:Invent 2014.
+But the Lambda releases this year were run-of-the-mill incremental improvements—[higher memory limits](https://serverless.com/blog/ultimate-list-serverless-announcements-reinvent/#3gb-memory), [concurrency controls](https://serverless.com/blog/ultimate-list-serverless-announcements-reinvent/#concurrency-controls), and of course, [Golang support (coming soon!)](https://serverless.com/blog/ultimate-list-serverless-announcements-reinvent/#golang-support).

+All this to say, there was nothing game-changing in the functions-as-a-service (FaaS) world itself.

+Well then.
 Does this mean that AWS is slowing down on serverless?

 Hardly.

-We saw AWS reflecting the growing understanding that serverless is more than just functions:
+We saw AWS asserting that serverless is more than just functions:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">serverless != functions, FaaS == functions, serverless == on-demand scaling and pricing characteristics (not limited to functions)</p>&mdash; TJ Holowaychuk 🐥 (@tjholowaychuk) <a href="https://twitter.com/tjholowaychuk/status/902999008674594816?ref_src=twsrc%5Etfw">August 30, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>